garyb1/PostCodes/README.md

 ## Usage

-To import any modules from the postcode library:
+To import any function from the postcode library:

 ```python
 from postcode.postcode import [function_name(s)]